art-institute-of-chicago/gauguin-microsite/source/_blocks/theme-discovering-methods.md

     alt: "A stone carving of a figure standing with slightly bent knees.
 A large reptilian figure sits on the ground next to them with a wide open mouth.
 They stand on a pedestal entitled 'Oviri.'"
 ---

-Gauguin didn’t just work as a painter, sculptor, ceramist, and decorator, he also created new processes.
-Sometimes he was responding to the physical or financial limitations of a place; sometimes it was his desire to do what no one had done before.
+Gauguin not only worked as a painter, sculptor, ceramist, printmaker, and decorator—he also invented new processes in many of these areas.
+Sometimes he was responding to the physical or financial limitations of a place; other times it was his desire to do what no one had done before.